FCC Chairman Ajit Pai explains how the Wireless Emergency Alert system works.

 The Wireless Emergency Alerts system is an essential part of America's emergency preparedness.
 Since its launch in 2012, the WEA system been used more than 33,000 times to warn the public about dangerous weather, missing children, and other critical situations – all through alerts on cell phones.

 WEA is a public safety system that allows customers who own certain wireless phones and other enabled mobile devices to receive geographically-targeted, text-like messages alerting them of imminent threats to safety in their area.
-The technology ensures that emergency alerts will not get stuck in highly congested areas, which can happen with standard mobile voice and texting services.
-WEA (formerly known as the Commercial Mobile Alert System (CMAS) or Personal Localized Alerting Network (PLAN)) was established pursuant to the Warning, Alert and Response Network (WARN) Act.

 Wireless companies volunteer to participate in WEA, which is the result of a unique public/private partnership between the FCC, FEMA and the wireless industry to enhance public safety.

 - How does WEA work?